 Greek and Latin (Postgraduate Certificate and Diploma)

-The Postgraduate Certificate and Diploma in Greek and Latin provide a self-contained period of structured but challenging study for anyone who wishes to pursue their interest in both the Greek and Latin languages.
+Greek and Latin (Postgraduate Certificate and Diploma) provide a self-contained period of structured but challenging study for anyone who wishes to pursue their interest in both the Greek and Latin languages.

 Specifically for language learners who study at a distance, the School provides the support of dedicated distance language tutors for all its language modules.
 The distance language tutors provide assistance and support to language learners, as well as interim feedback on assessment.
 The distance learning tutors work alongside the module lecturers in providing material for language study to distance learners.
 All language modules include an examination; examination arrangements are communicated to distance learners by the TSD Registry, and distance learners can ask for the support of the School in making arrangements for examinations.